 - Try pelvic floor (Kegel) exercises to strengthen your pelvic muscles.

-- Set a schedule for urinating every 2 to 4 hours, regardless of whether you feel the need.
+- Set a schedule for urinating every 2 to 4 hours.
+Go whether or not you feel the need.

-- Practice "double voiding" by urinating as much as possible, relaxing for a few moments, and then urinating again.
+- Practice "double voiding."
+This means urinating as much as possible, relaxing for a few moments, and then urinating again.

-- If you have trouble reaching the bathroom before you urinate, consider making a clearer, quicker path to the bathroom and wearing clothes that are easily removed (such as those with elastic waistbands or Velcro closures).
+- If you have trouble reaching the bathroom before you urinate, consider making a clearer, quicker path to the bathroom.
+Wear clothes that are easy to take off (such as those with elastic waistbands or Velcro closures).
 Or keep a urinal close to your bed or chair.